SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/AthensRoassal/AthensRoassal.md

 ```

 Congratulations, you have now created your first morphic window whose contents is rendered using Athens.
+Now we show how to integrate this morph object into a Spec presenter.

 ### Using the morph with Spec

-Now that we have a morph, we can use it in a presenter as follows.
+Now that we have a morph, we can use it in a presenter, instance of the class `SpMorphPresenter`, as follows.

 ```
 SpPresenter << #AthensHelloPresenter